Constraining black hole parameters with the precessing jet nozzle of M87*: Constrains of M87*

-On the other hand, the observations of the shadow and jet by the EHT suggest that M87* may possess a wide accretion disk, which indicates that it is inappropriate to describe the disk by the ISCO.
-Fortunately, the study of tilted accretion disks reveals that the ISCO does not represent the characteristic radius of the whole disk \cite{Petterson, Ostriker}.
+On the other hand, the observations of the shadow and jet by the EHT suggest that M87* may possess a wide accretion disk, which indicates that it is inappropriate to describe the disk by the ISSO.
+Fortunately, the study of tilted accretion disks reveals that the ISSO does not represent the characteristic radius of the whole disk \cite{Petterson, Ostriker}.
 As we move to larger radii, the disk becomes increasingly tilted.
 However, as the radial distance decreases, the tilt angle of the accretion disk also reduces.
 Eventually, at the warp radius, the tilt angle vanishes.
-Moreover, as particles in the disk approach the ISCO, they rapidly plunge into the black hole.
+Moreover, as particles in the disk approach the ISSO, they rapidly plunge into the black hole.
 During this process, it is nature to think that the jet originates from the warp radius, and which is believed to lie within the range of (6$M$, 20$M$).
-Taking this into consideration, our aim is to investigate the precession period at different radii of the circular orbits within the accretion disk.
+This case is different from that of Ref. \cite{Yuzhu}, where the jet precession is induced by the precession of the inner hot inclined torus.
+Taking this into consideration, our aim is to investigate the precession period at different radii of the spherical orbits within the accretion disk and to present the potential observation significance.

 Based on the observations of M87*, the tilt angle is determined to be $\zeta=1.25^{\circ}$ \cite{Yuzhu}.
-By varying the black hole spin and the radius of the circular orbits that characterize the accretion disk, we calculate the precession period.
+By varying the black hole spin and the radius of the spherical orbits that characterize the accretion disk, we calculate the precession period.
 The EHT observation reveals that the period corresponds to $11.24\pm0.47$ years.
 Consequently, in Fig. \ref{ppTwab}, we represent this observed period in the $a/M-r/M$ plane.
 The solid curve corresponds to a period of $T=11.24$ years.
 Additionally, the blue and red dashed curves represent the upper and lower bounds of the period, namely $T=10.77$ and $11.71$ years, respectively.